Build your first Matter device with a Raspberry Pi

 There are a few ways to control the device.
 The toggle command is stateless and simplest.

-sudo chip-tool onoff toggle 110 1
+chip-tool onoff toggle 110 1